 December 31, 2017 – Work for all projects must be completed.

-All public sector entities in northeastern Illinois which receive service from Illinois investor-owned utilities (ComEd, Peoples Gas, North Shore Gas and Nicor Gas) are eligible to apply for this program, including municipalities, townships, counties, park districts, libraries, schools, community colleges, and more.
+All public sector entities in northeastern Illinois which receive service from Illinois utilities (ComEd, Peoples Gas, North Shore Gas and Nicor Gas) are eligible to apply for this program, including municipalities, townships, counties, park districts, libraries, schools, community colleges, and more.

-To Propose a Project
+A. How to Propose a Project

-Align potential projects with sustainability goals.
+2. Align potential projects with sustainability goals.
 Progress towards energy conservation and greenhouse gas reduction goals can be documented for reporting.

 Once the assessment is complete, your agency decides whether or not to proceed with project implementation.

 1. Perform Scope of Work - The public agency completes the approved energy efficiency project by performing the work in-house or awarding a contract and/or purchase order to their chosen supplier and contractor and paying them directly.
 The public agency issues contracts and/or purchase orders directly with their own vendors.

 2. Complete all work by December 31, 2017.